chokchai/PuduExtension/README.md

 Features
 --------

-- Quick comment with emotion in topic and details
+- Quick comment with emoticon in topic, market and details
-- Remove all signature in topic (press alt+ctrl to temporary display signature)
-- Clean topic, forums and browse page
+- Quick PM, Quote and Edit with emoticon in topic and market
 - Highlight the liked comment (dark theme not supported yet)
+- Clean topic, markets, forums and browse page
+- Remove all signature in topic and market (press alt+ctrl to temporary display signature)
 - Change default font to `Segoe UI`
 - Change page title to related content
 - Direct download on browse page